sharmainec/tp/docs/DeveloperGuide.md

 The reference sequence diagram above shows the various state changes within `SlideshowApp`.
 When a certain property is changed, the UI updates itself accordingly.
-The relevant `UiPart` listens to changes in these properties using the `ChangeListener` class provided by `java.beans`.
+The relevant `UiPart` listens to changes in these properties using the `ChangeListener` class provided by the `java.beans` package.

 For instance, when `isActive:BooleanProperty` becomes true, the UI will go into [Slideshow mode](UserGuide/#slideshow-mode).
 Below is a code snippet on how this is implemented in `FlashcardListPanel.java`.